xHacka/xhacka.github.io/src/ctf/2023/aupctf/stegnography-challenges.md

 ![obfuscated-1](/assets/ctf/aupctf/obfuscated-1.png)

-Im going to cut to the chase and directly approach the problem.<br>
+Im going to cut to the chase and directly approach the problem.
-Flag Header: `FF 8D FF 0E 00 01 A4 64 94 64 00 10`<br>
+Flag Header: `FF 8D FF 0E 00 01 A4 64 94 64 00 10`
 JFIF Header: `FF D8 FF E0 00 10 4A 46 49 46 00 01`

 Do you see what's wrong?
 Because it's actually f\*ing cool D: The hex values are reversed!
 And the thing is that it's not limited to the header, it's whole file!